CharliePoole/statiq-site/input/family-history/people/thomas-john-poole.md

 Thomas appears on the published Honor Roll in second grade, the only record of him I have been able to find.
-He would have graduated from eighth grade in 1926 and from high school in 1932.
-Census data tells us that was the extent of his formal education, which was pretty much normal for the period and for most Poole family members who did not enter religious orders.
+He would have graduated from eighth grade in 1926.
+He attended high school at Cathedral College, which was actually a minor seminary, so he may have thought about the priesthood.
+Cathedral had a four year high school and two year college program.
+Census data tells us that was he completed high school, which was pretty much normal for the period and for most Poole family members who did not enter religious orders.

 At some point during the period from 1925 to 1930, Mary managed to purchase a home at 8782 115th Street, the first house owned by the family.
 That house